Nearest neighbor empirical processes: Introduction

-In this work we provide two new results related to the $k$-NN empirical measure: \begin{itemize} \item We establish a uniform central limit theorem.
-Under some condition, we show that, for any given $x$, $\sqrt k \left( \hat \mu_{n,k,x} ( g ) - \mu_x(g)\right) $ converges weakly in $\ell^{\infty} (\mathcal G) $ to a Gaussian process with covariance function being simply the conditional covariance of $Y$ given $X = x$.
-This property is obtained under a condition on the bracketing numbers of the class $\mathcal G$.
-Our condition bears resemblance to usual bracketing entropy bounds useful in Donsker's theorem \citep[Theorem 2.11.23]{wellner1996} except that our bound needs to hold uniformly on some neighborhood of the conditional measure $\mu_x$.
+Two main results will be obtained in the paper: \begin{itemize} \item [(i)] \textit{\textit{Uniform central limit theorem}.} Under some conditions on $\mathcal G$, we show that the $k$-\textit{NN process}, when multiplied by square-root $k$, converges weakly to a Gaussian process with covariance function being simply the conditional covariance of $Y$ given $X = x$.
+This property is obtained under a condition on the bracketing numbers of the space $(\mathcal G, L_2(Q))$ for some probability measure $Q$.
+Our condition bears resemblance to usual bracketing entropy bounds useful to obtain Donsker's type theorem \citep[Theorem 2.11.23]{wellner1996} except that our bound needs to hold uniformly in $Q$ belonging to some neighbourhood of the conditional measure $\mu_x$.
 This might be seen as the price to pay for not observing data distributed under $\mu_x$.
-Finally, as the Gaussian limiting process has a particularly simple covariance function (contrary to that of the Nadaraya-Watson-like measure), it suggests easy ways to make inference extending available variance formula or bootstrap procedures valid for the standard empirical process to the local $k$-NN process. \item To complement the previous asymptotic result, we obtain a non-asymptotic bound holding uniformly over $g\in \mathcal G$ and $x\in \mathbb R^d$.
-The main working condition is a standard Vapnik-Chervonenkis (VC)-type assumption \citep{nolan+p:1987,gine+g:02} on the covering numbers of the class $\mathcal G$ allowing us to use results from \cite{plassier2020risk} that follows from Talagrand's seminal work \citep{talagrand1994}.
-The bound that is given is sharp as it matches (up to a $\log(n)$ factor) the optimal rate of convergence for nonparametric regression.
-Moreover, the constants involved in the bound are either universal or well identified elements such as the dimension $d$, the number of samples $n$, the number of neighbors $k$, or the VC parameters of the class $\mathcal G$. \end{itemize}
+Finally, as the Gaussian limiting process has a particularly simple covariance function (contrary to that of the Nadaraya-Watson-like measure), it suggests easy ways to make inference extending available variance formula or bootstrap procedures valid for the standard empirical process to the local $k$-NN process. {This will be discussed considering the conditional cumulative distribution function estimator as well as the local linear regression estimator, both resulting from the $k$-NN measure.} \item [(ii)] \textit{\textit{Uniform non-asymptotic upper-bound}.} To complement the previous asymptotic result, we obtain a non-asymptotic bound on the $k$-NN process holding uniformly over $g\in \mathcal G$ and $x\in \mathbb R^d$.
+The main working condition is a standard Vapnik-Chervonenkis (VC)-type assumption \citep{nolan+p:1987,gine+g:02} on the covering numbers of the class $\mathcal G$ allowing us {to use Dudley's entropy integral bound \citep{dudley1967sizes} coupled with Bousquet's version \citep{bousquet2002bennett} of Talagrand's inequality \citep{talagrandNewConcentrationInequalities1996}}.
+The upper-bound that is obtained is sharp as it matches (up to a $\log(n)$ factor) the optimal rate of convergence for nonparametric regression. {Moreover, the constants involved in the bound are either explicit or well identified elements such as the dimension $d$, the number of samples $n$, the number of neighbors $k$, or the VC parameters of the class $\mathcal G$.}